-Clinical Specialist OCCUPATIONAL THERAPIST Male PICU Band 6, Hospital Division Full time - permanent
+Clinical Specialist OCCUPATIONAL THERAPIST Female PICU Band 6, Hospital Division Full time - permanent

-We are looking for an enthusiastic and experienced band 6 Occupational Therapist to join our Hospital Division Occupational and Arts Therapy team, based at Highgate Mental Health Centre and St Pancras Hospital: the male PICU is based at Highgate.
+We are looking for an enthusiastic and experienced band 6 Occupational Therapist to join our Hospital Division Occupational and Arts therapy team, based at Highgate Mental Health Centre and St Pancras Hospital: the female PICU is based at Highgate.
+There are exciting developments in progress, including a focus on trauma informed care.

 The post holder will work with other Arts Therapists and technical staff to provide a comprehensive Therapy programme for service users.
 They will be expected to ensure that their practice meets the requirements of this clinical service and is in keeping with current evidence based practices.